Lorenzobattistela/lorenzobattistela.github.io/posts/inest-icombs/post.md

 - Semantics of Interaction Combinators
 - Symmetric Interaction Calculus (SIC)
 - HVM - how is this being used

+Note that this article is heavily based on the original article by Yves Lafont, and its purpose is to be a learning resource with a more straightforward approach and less mathematical notation.

 I'll leave my references and other resources to learn more about this below: